I'm want to learn about the application process for:

 Program Length: 12 months (beginning July 1 and ending June 30 the following year)

-To be eligible for OHIO's Athletic Training Residency in Pediatric and Adolescent Sports Medicine, applicants must meet the following criteria:
+To be eligible for OHIO's Athletic Training Residency in Pediatrics, applicants must meet the following criteria:

 National Athletic Trainers’ Association, Board of Certification (BOC), Inc.